A number of substances are involved in sleep/wake regulation in the brain.

 Dopamine

-- Selective dopamine reuptake inhibitors may promote wakefulness better than selective norepinephrine reuptake inhibitors in normal and sleep-disordered narcoleptic animals
+- Selective dopamine reuptake inhibitors can promote wakefulness better than selective noradrenaline reuptake inhibitors in normal and sleep-disordered narcoleptic animals

-- Severe sleep disturbances are common in people with Parkinson’s disease or Huntington’s disease who have dopaminergic dysfunction
+- Severe sleep disorders often occur in people with Parkinson’s disease or Huntington’s disease who have dopaminergic dysfunction

 -

-Dopamine metabolism and dopamine receptor abnormalities are also implicated in excessive daytime sleepiness (e.g., narcolepsy)
+Dopamine metabolism and dopamine receptor abnormalities are also involved in excessive daytime sleepiness (e.g. narcolepsy)

 - Sleep disorders are associated with ADHD